Bonfire Night bangers

 Juice of 1 lime

 2. Place the sausages on a shallow roasting tray.
-Cook for 35 minutes or until cooked through.
+Roast for 30 minutes or until cooked through.

 3. Meanwhile, place the chimichurri ingredients in a food processor, apart from the olive oil, and blitz until roughly chopped.
 Add some seasoning and the oil and blend again until finely chopped.
 Taste, adjust the seasoning and set aside.

 4. Mix together the pico de gallo ingredients.
 Season to taste and set aside.